-The NCRP adheres to the Memorandum of Mutual Understandings (MoMU), signed by over 140 agencies, special districts, Tribes, non-governmental organizations, watershed groups and other stakeholders signifying their support for NCRP principles, goals, planning and implementation processes.
-A list of MoMU signatories can be found in Appendix E.
+The NCRP adheres to the Memorandum of Mutual Understandings (MOMU), signed by over 140 agencies, special districts, Tribes, non-governmental organizations, watershed groups and other stakeholders signifying their support for NCRP principles, goals, planning and implementation processes.
+A copy of the MOMU can be found in Appendix G and a list of signatories to the MOMU in Appendix E.